Chapter 3. New Features

 Red Hat Enterprise Linux Atomic Host is retired as of August 6, 2020 and active support is no longer provided.

-Red Hat Software Collections is a Red Hat content set that provides a set of dynamic programming languages, database servers, and related packages that you can install and use on all supported releases of Red Hat Enterprise Linux 7 on AMD64 and Intel 64 architectures, the 64-bit ARM architecture, IBM Z, and IBM POWER, little endian.
-Certain components are available also for all supported releases of Red Hat Enterprise Linux 6 on AMD64 and Intel 64 architectures.
+Red Hat Software Collections (RHSCL) is a Red Hat content set that provides a set of dynamic programming languages, database servers, and related packages that you can install and use on all supported releases of Red Hat Enterprise Linux 7 on AMD64 and Intel 64 architectures, IBM Z, and IBM POWER, little endian.

 Red Hat Developer Toolset is designed for developers working on the Red Hat Enterprise Linux platform.
 It provides current versions of the GNU Compiler Collection, GNU Debugger, and other development, debugging, and performance monitoring tools.
 Red Hat Developer Toolset is included as a separate Software Collection.